Playdown Event Registration

 - Curling club/centre you are representing

 The office must have received payment on or BEFORE the deadline date.
-If your team withdraws from the competition before the registration deadline, a processing fee may be deducted from your payment.
+If your team withdraws from the competition before the registration deadline, a processing fee of 25% of your total payment may be deducted from your payment.
 If your team withdraws from the competition after the registration deadline, entry fees will not be refunded.